Blog > Fulfillment and Logistics > A Practical Guide to Switching 3PLs

 • Transportation-centered 3PL: Focuses on the movement of goods for your store.
 E.g., shipping the stock from manufacturers to warehouses and from storage facilities to customers.

-• Data/finance-focused 3PL: Assesses your industry’s trends and helps you optimize operations and finances accordingly.
+• Data/Finance-focused 3PL: Assesses your industry’s trends and helps you optimize operations and finances accordingly.
 Some services they offer include cost accounting, inventory management, and freight auditing.

 Pros of traditional 3PLs